WTAM: The "Monster on the Lake"

 Booth's takeover of WWWE was regarded in the local press as a "purge" with much of the airstaff going on-air to discuss their fates.
 Dismissed were Bob Fuller, Beth Albright, Bob Becker, Luther Heggs, Steve Church and Bruce Drennan, with Geoff Sindelar retained as Sportsline host on an interim basis.
-Lee Hamilton again expressed interest in joining WWWE, having been friends with much of the new Booth management, but couldn't agree to a contract after expressing a desire to also do play-by-play announcing.
+Lee Hamilton again expressed interest in joining WWWE, having been friends with much of the new Booth management, but could not agree to a contract after expressing a desire to also do play-by-play announcing.
 When the deal closed on June 25, 1990, WWWE filled the majority of their daytime lineup with syndicated fare: Dr. Joy Browne in late mornings and The Rush Limbaugh Show and Dr. Dean Edell in afternoons, Rush's program having moved over from WERE.
 Browne's show was added after Fuller declined an offer to host middays and was only temporary as syndicator ABC Radio planned on cancelling it by that September.
 Lee Kirk from Toledo's WSPD was ultimately brought in for the timeslot.

 The station went aggressive on news with rolling all-news blocks launched in morning and afternoon drive along with an hourlong noon block.
 A 12-person 24-hour news department was instituted with ABC-Information newscasts replacing CBS; Booth executive Roger Turner cited ABC's "tighter writing and a faster delivery" as the reason for the switch.
 Turner himself became a on-air presence with daily editorials also implemented by Booth.
 By virtue of common ownership with WLTF, WWWE also became involved with WLTF's Coats for Kids charity campaign, which was launched by Booth American in 1981.
 New studios were constructed for WWWE and WLTF at the Western Reserve Building in the Warehouse District with an additional studio at the Nautica Entertainment Complex for sports talk shows.
 Newsman Ed Coury, who rejoined WWWE upon the Booth takeover as co-host of the morning news block, was eventually promoted to news director at the end of 1991.
 The afternoon news block co-anchored by Bob Henderson soon evolved into a talk show in its own right, with Henderson eschewing confrontational arguments in favor of a polite demeanor.